RedLeader962/Dockerized-SNOW/README.md

 cd ~/Repositories/Dockerized-SNOW

 # Pull the norlab-mppi-develop image from norlabsnow Dockerhub with the x86-ubuntu20.04 tag
-sudo docker pull norlabsnow/norlab-mppi-dependencies:x86-ubuntu20.04
+sudo sudo docker pull norlabsnow/norlab-mppi-develop=x86-ubuntu18.04

 # Create a new docker image instance for development on your machine and start working on the
 # NorLab_MPPI project using ROS noetic, Python 3 and Pytorch right away.
-bash run_develop.bash --runTag=x86-ubuntu20.04 --name=4everSnow --src="$HOME/Repositories/NorLab_MPPI"
+bash run_develop.bash --runTag=x86-ubuntu18.04 --name=4everSnow --src="$HOME/Repositories/NorLab_MPPI"

                                           .|'''.|